 - After cardiac surgery or while waiting for a permanent pacemaker, individuals who require temporary pacing may utilize the thin, flexible, leadless, lightweight device.

-- All pacemaker parts are biocompatible and gradually dissolve over five to seven weeks into the body’s biofluids without needing surgical removal.
+- All pacemaker parts are biocompatible and gradually dissolve over five to seven weeks into the body’s biofluids without surgical removal.

 - Through the use of near-field communication protocols, which are also used in RFID tags and smartphones for electronic payments, the device wirelessly collects energy from an external, remote antenna and maintains the cardiac rhythms naturally.